scalabridgelondon/scalabridgelondon.org/mentors/index.md

 * if the student already has something set up, or they are comfortable with a particular tool in another language, keep using that; otherwise
 * use [Visual Studio Code][vscode] or [IntelliJ][intellij], depending on which you feel best able to support.
 Note that low spec laptops struggle with IntelliJ; VS Code is a better option here.
 If using IntelliJ use the [Scala bundle][intellij] installer to get everything needed for Scala development.
 If using Visual Studio Code install [Metals][metals] and the [Scala syntax][scala-syntax].

+Once they have a development environment they can download or clone the [Creative Scala template](https://github.com/creativescala/creative-scala-template) to get a simple Scala project (with some reasonably appealing output).
+They may need to install the [JDK](https://jdk.java.net/java-se-ri/8) as well, if their computer doesn't already have it installed.

 ## Curriculum